 ‘Jesus sat down opposite the treasury and watched the people putting money into the offering box.
 Many rich people put in large sums.
 And a poor widow came and put in two small copper coins.
 And he called his disciples to him and said to them, truly I say to you, this poor widow has put more than all those who are contributing to the offering box.
 For they all contributed out of their abundance, but she out of her poverty has put in everything she had, all she had to live on.’
 (Mark 12:41-44/Luke 21:1-4)

-For me, this and Camus’ concept of generosity affirms a hard won understanding acquired in eleven years of retail management: ‘
+For me, this and Camus’ concept of generosity affirms a hard won understanding acquired in fourteen years in retail, and eleven of those years in retail management: ‘

 It’s not an absolute rule for all occasions, but it finds serious traction in the home school arena.

-Stepping up as the primary educator this year has shown me that one of the chief purposes of home schooling is generosity.
+Stepping up as the primary educator has shown me that one of the chief purposes of home schooling is generosity.

 This generosity begins with God.
 Where in Jesus Christ we find ourselves being educated inside our educating[iii].
 We then discover that we ourselves are being reached for, even as we stumble to reach beyond ourselves.

 ‘For His Spirit joins with our spirit to affirm that we are God’s children.
 And since we are his children, we are his heirs.’
 (Romans 8:17, NLT)

 Karl Barth reminds us that ‘in Christ, the humiliation God exists as the exaltation of humanity – God does not will to be God without us.’
 (C.D IV/2:31 & C.D IV:1:7)